Binnette/GAC/Bivouac/README.md

 What is bivouac:

-- Sleeping in tent ⛺
+- Sleeping in tent ⛺ or under the stars 🌠
+- With a tent that does not allow standing
 - Only 1 night 🌙
 - Planting the tent after 7pm
 - Removing the tent before 9am